 Teachers can begin by letting students watch the instructional video that introduces the Mind Yeti and the group of Hububbles, which are thoughts that can cloud the mind.
 After whole-group instruction, teachers can introduce students to the expectations of where to sit or stand for these sessions.
-After a few practice sessions, assign a weekly Mind Yeti leader who can take the app with a small group to a corner of the room to practice leadership and communication skills.
-Ask students to check in with a debriefing method after the session to encourage conversations about social and emotional well-being.
+After a few practice sessions, assign a weekly Mind Yeti leader to a corner of the room to practice leadership and communication skills with a small group.
+Use a debriefing method to ask students to check in after the session, to encourage conversations about social and emotional well-being.
 Feel free to use this as a settling activity after students return from recess to get ready for whole-group instruction.
 Finally, encourage students to try a session or two before bed to assist in calming thoughts before drifting off to sleep.Continue reading Show less

 No one has reviewed this tool yet.
 Be the first to share your thoughts.Add your rating